 LAS 480 Seminar in Latin American Studies.
-This Seminar is required of all Latin American Studies majors.
-Topics will vary, depending on the discipline and the participating faculty=s field of expertise.
-The Seminar is intended for upper-level students in the major or for non-majors with some background in Latin American Studies or the seminar topic.
+This seminar is required of all Latin American Studies majors.
+Topics vary, depending on the discipline and the participating professor's field of expertise.
+The seminar is intended for upper-level students in the major or for non-majors with some background in Latin American Studies or the seminar topic.
+Prerequisite: LAS 201